grafana/scenes/docusaurus/docs/variables.md

 ### Step 6.
 Add visualization to scene

-To show the results of the query using `labels` variable, add Timeseries panel to scene:
+To show the results of the query using `handler` variable, add a Time series visualization to scene using the `VizPanel` class.

 ```ts
 const myScene = new EmbeddedScene({